Nayak (2001 Assamese film): Soundtrack

 The music of Nayak was composed by Zubeen Garg.
 Lyrics were penned by Hemanta Dutta, Zubeen Garg and Diganta Kalita.
-The singers who lent their voices in this film are Zubeen Garg, Mahalakshmi Iyer, Saswati Phukan, Arnab Bhattacharya, Shaan, Sagarika and Pamela Jain.
+The singers who lent their voices in this film are Zubeen Garg, Mahalakshmi Iyer, Shashwati Phukan, Arnab Chakrabarty, Shaan and Pamela Jain.
 The album contains 7 tracks and all were superhit.
 The song "Lahe Lahe" was later reused as "Shure Shure Gaan Holo" in Shudhu Tumi (2004).